Jin Zhang (artist): Organizations

 Jin Zhang was very active in China's art societies and cohorts, and consequently became friends with many other artists who were active at the time.
 The organizations she was heavily involved in focused on activities like exhibitions, publishing, research, philanthropy, education, and women's rights.
 Zhang was especially close to artist Wu Shujuan, despite being both from a different social class and nearly three decades younger than her.
 The pair were part of a group of artists active in the late Qing and Republican periods known as nüshi shuhuajia, or "female scholar-painters," who revitalized traditional styles of Chinese painting and calligraphy with more modern ideas.

 The Chinese Painting Research Society (CPRS) was established during a meeting of more than thirty artists held at the Shidazi temple in Beijing on 30 May 1920.
 The CPRS' stated purpose was to carry out "careful research on ancient methods and make broad acquisitions of new knowledge."
-The group met five to seven times a month to study and attempt to replicate the work of a particular master of traditional Chinese art, and Jin Zhang served as one of the groups first instructors.
+The group met five to seven times a month to study and attempt to replicate the work of a particular master of traditional Chinese art, and Jin Zhang served as one of the group's first instructors.
 She was one of several professional artists who were responsible for giving weekly lectures and instruction to students, in addition to researching and selecting the art for every meeting.
-The CPRS was eventually endorsed by then President Xu Shichang, so the group held siginifcant influence in Beijing's art world.
+The CPRS was eventually endorsed by then President Xu Shichang, so the group held significant influence in Beijing's art world.